alexjungaalto/FederatedLearning/material/flower-tutorial/README.md

 In our example, the line `metrics_distributed {'accuracy': [(1, 0.825), (2, 0.93875), (3, 0.966875)]}` is the most relevant, as it tells us what was the performance of the global model when evaluated on each client's validation set and averaging that over the number of clients sampled.
 We can see that after just three rounds the model reached close to 97% accuracy.

-## Part-B: Simulation of 1000 Clients
+## Part-B: FLower Simulation with 1000 Clients

 Let's do something more exciting than just running two clients.
 We'll be using Flower's Simulation Engine to run a federation of 1K clients (but you can use more if you want).
 To launch our simulation we don't need of any fundamental change to the code and only need a minimal "launch" script to start the simulation.
 If you inspect `sim.py` you'll see we reuse most of the components designed in Part-A but instead of manually starting clients and server, we delegate that functionality to the Simulation Engine.
 One of the key concepts to keep in mind with the Simulation Engine is that: as long as your system can run a single client, you can run a simulation as large as you want since the spawning of clients is performed in a resource-aware fashion.